 How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

-If you’re dreaming of an unforgettable wedding experience surrounded by breathtaking scenery, picturesque mountain towns, and plenty of opportunity for outdoor activities, look no further than Colorado.
+If you want to plan a Colorado elopement but don’t know where to start, I’m here to help!
 In this guide, I’ll share my step-by-step process for helping couples plan their Colorado elopements.
-We’ll dive into how to choose your perfect elopement location, dates and seasons in Colorado, self-solemnizing and how to get your marriage license in Colorado, what to wear and pack, and much more.
-Buckle up–we’re heading to the Rocky Mountains!
+We’ll dive into how to choose your perfect elopement location, the best seasons in Colorado, self-solemnizingand how to get your marriage license in Colorado, what to wear and pack, and much more.
+Buckle up, because we’re heading to the Rocky Mountains!

 Why Elope in Colorado?

-Though I might be biased here, I think Colorado offers a bit of everything from diverse landscapes and picture-perfect towns, to exciting outdoor adventures, amazing bars, restaurants, and breweries and plenty of things to do.
-Here are a few reasons to elope in Colorado.
+Though I might be biased here, I think Colorado offers a bit of everything, from diverse landscapes and picture-perfect towns to exciting outdoor adventures, amazing bars, restaurants, and breweries, and plenty of things to do.
+Here are just a few reasons to elope in Colorado.

 Breathtaking Landscapes

-From snow-capped peaks to meadows full of colorful wildflowers, Colorado's diverse landscapes provide stunning backdrops for your elopement photos.
-Not only do we have multiple state and national parks, we also have a multitude of forest and BLM land where you can elope for free!
+From snow-capped peaks to meadows full of colorful wildflowers to North America’s tallest sand dunes, Colorado's diverse landscapes provide stunning backdrops for your elopement photos.
+Colorado is home to both incredible national and state parks, as well as millions of acres of national forest and BLM land, where you can elope for free (with groups under 15).

 Intimate Wedding Experiences

-Colorado's vast open spaces allow you to escape the crowds and create a truly intimate and private wedding experience.
+Colorado's vast open spaces and intimate wedding venues let you escape the crowds and create a truly private wedding experience, whether it’s just the two of you or you have a few guests alongside for your big day.
 While there are popular destinations where crowds are abundant, there are just as many off-the-beaten-path spots where you can enjoy your wedding day in solitude.

 Outdoor Adventure

-Whether you and your partner are avid outdoor enthusiasts or just want a relaxing experience in the mountains, Colorado offers endless activities including hiking, skiing, exploring national parks, off-roading, picnicking, canoeing, fishing, sailing, and so much more!
+Whether you and your partner are avid outdoor enthusiasts or simply want a relaxing experience in the mountains, Colorado offers endless activities, including hiking, skiing, exploring national parks, off-roading, picnicking, canoeing, fishing, sailing, and more.

 You Can Marry Yourselves

 Yes, you can literally marry yourselves in Colorado without a witness or officiant!
 It’s called self-solemnization and makes getting married here simple and stress-free.
-Simply pick up your marriage license from a local office (some offices may require appointments) then sign and return it by mail or in person within 63 days!
-And unlike other states that have a waiting period, you can pick up your marriage license and sign it same day.
+Simply pick up your marriage license from a local office (some offices may require appointments), then sign and return it by mail or in person within 63 days!
+Unlike other states with waiting periods, you can pick up your marriage license and sign it the same day.
 Your dog or cat can even sign with their paw print as a witness!

 When to Elope in Colorado

 Let’s chat about the best time to elope in Colorado.
 You can elope during any season in Colorado, but some seasons pose different challenges.
-Seasons in Colorado are different from other places mostly due to the amount of snow we get here in the mountains.
-Most locations in the mountains are snow-covered from mid-October through mid-June.
+Seasons in Colorado differ from those in other places, largely due to the amount of snow we receive in the mountains.
+Most mountain locations are snow-covered from mid-October through mid-June.
 Choosing your season is more than closing your eyes and picking a date—it’s selecting the setting you envision for your dream elopement.

-When it comes to understanding the seasons in Colorado, I always recommend a local who is able to not only suggest locations based on the season, but who is also able to scout location conditions prior to your big day so there are no surprises!
+When it comes to understanding the seasons in Colorado, I always recommend a local who can suggest incredible elopement locations based on the season and your vision, and also scout conditions in person before your big day so there are no surprises!
 Below is an overview of each season in Colorado and what you might expect during that time.

 Spring

-In the mountains we refer to spring as “mud season” because the runoff from the snow creates a muddy experience on trails and dirt roads.
-It’s also a slow season for mountain towns and many restaurants and shops will take a brief hiatus and close to prepare for summer.
-If you do want to elope in the Spring, areas in the Front Range like Denver, Boulder, Colorado Springs, Golden and Denver will have lush greenery and a more quintessential spring feel.
-Snow in the higher-elevation mountains will generally stick around until mid to late June and sometimes even July!
+In the mountains, we call spring “mud season” because snowmelt runoff makes trails and dirt roads muddy.
+It’s also a slow season for mountain towns, and many restaurants and shops will take a brief hiatus and close to prepare for summer.
+If you do want to elope in the Spring, areas in the Front Range like Denver, Boulder, Colorado Springs, Golden, and Denver will have lush greenery and a more quintessential spring feel.
+Snow in the higher-elevation mountains will generally stick around until mid to late June and sometimes even July.

 Summer

-Summer is by far my favorite season in Colorado and also the easiest time to elope in the mountains in terms of accessibility.
-From mid/late June to late August temperatures are glorious (high 70s during the day and 50 or 60s at night), foliage is lush and green, wildflowers are popping up in meadows, and alpine lakes are finally melted.
-Most trails, dirt roads, and mountain passes are finally open and free of snow making hiking and off-road driving to ceremony spots finally an option!
+Summer is by far my favorite season in Colorado and the easiest time to elope in the mountains, given accessibility.
+From mid/late June to late August, temperatures are glorious (high 70s during the day and 50s or 60s at night), foliage is lush and green, wildflowers are popping up in meadows, and alpine lakes are finally melted.
+Most trails, dirt roads, and mountain passes are finally open and free of snow, making hiking and off-road driving to ceremony spots an option!
 Not to mention July-August are peak wildflower months in the mountains.

 Fall

-If you have your heart set on the golden Aspens and fall colors, September and October are gorgeous and great times to elope.
-Colorado starts seeing snow as early as October, so plan for an earlier fall elopement to catch the changing Aspen leaves and avoid early-season snow.
-Towns like Aspen and Crested Butte are known for their incredible displays of changing leaves.
-While it changes a bit each year, the best time to catch the changing leaves is generally mid September through early October.
+If you have your heart set on the golden Aspens and autumn colors, mid-September and early October are ideal times to elope for fall foliage.
+Colorado often sees snow as early as late October, so plan an earlier fall elopement to capture the changing Aspen leaves and avoid early-season snow.
+Towns like Aspen, Breckenridge, and Crested Butte are known for their incredible displays of changing leaves.
+While the timing varies slightly each year, the best time to see the Aspens change is generally mid-September through early October.

 Winter

 Winter elopements are an incredibly beautiful option if you love snowy mountaintops and freshly fallen snow.
-And if you’re an avid ski couple, then a skiing elopement at one of our world-famous ski resorts during the winter might be an amazing experience for you!
-There are plenty of activities in the winter including horse-drawn sleigh rides, dog sledding, snow-shoeing, cross-country skiing, helicopter tours, and much more.
+If you’re an avid ski couple, a winter skiing elopement at one of our world-famous ski resorts could be an amazing experience!
+There are plenty of activities in the winter, including horse-drawn sleigh rides, dog sledding, snowshoeing, cross-country skiing, helicopter tours, and much more.
+Breckenridge, Steamboat, Crested Butte, Vail, and Telluride are incredible locations for winter elopements.
 I’ve even photographed a backcountry ski elopement that’s easily one of my favorite elopements ever!

 Best Places to Elope in Colorado